vulncheck-oss/sdk-python/README.md

 Please see [CONTRIBUTING](./.github/CONTRIBUTING.md) for details.

-## Security Vulnerabilities
+## Security

-If you discover any security related issues, please use issue tracker.
+If you discover any security related issues, please create an [issue](https://github.com/vulncheck-oss/sdk-python/issues/new?template=1_BUG-FORM.yaml).

 ## Sponsorship